MathieuCarriere/perslay/README.md

+**WARNING: this is legacy code, which is no longer maintained!!
+The PersLay model of this repo is now improved and part of the GUDHI library (https://gudhi.inria.fr/python/latest/).**

 # PersLay: a neural network layer for persistence diagrams and new graph topological signatures

 __Authors:__  Mathieu Carriere, Theo Lacombe, Martin Royer